General

 Bruno Lucchesi.
 David Finn.

 Bugatti.
-Henry
+Henry H. Hawley.

 Bulletin.
 Philadelphia Museum of Art (Raymond Duchamp-Villon) (2)